DRAWING WITH THREADS

 I don't suggest trying to tackle complicated stitches right off the bat.
 Starting a design using one or two stitches not only keeps you from loosing interest, it also generally looks better and more unified, which gives you the confidence you need to keep going.

 Do I need a pattern?
 I'm not an artist / I'm not creative / I can't even draw a straight line.
-You definitely don't need a pattern!
+You definitely don't need a pattern (but I do offer some in my Etsy Shop for embroidery patterns)!
 All humans are creative beings, stop telling yourself you are not.
 Feel free to try out your own design.
 One of my favorite techniques (elaborated on in my zine) is to start with a basic shape as the core of the composition, drawing a circle or square on the fabric with a water erasable pencil, then from this simple shape growing the design with another shape inside, surrounding, or building off of the first shape.
 Meditate on this, or walk away and go make a cup of tea, then come back and play with further elements that can be added, maybe some dots or stripes.